LuigiBernardi/practicalmachinelearning/README.md

 # Practical machine learning course project
-A brief not for reviewers
+A brief note for peer reviewers

-Compiled version of my html file is available at this address:
+Compiled version of html file is available at this address:
 https://luigibernardi.github.io/practicalmachinelearning/index.html

-You can run the script if you want to replicate my analysis.
-I decide to use a relatively ligth model in terms of computational time required.
-On a modern laptop it will take about 3 minutes to train the model.
+You can run the script to replicate my analysis.
+I decided to use a relatively ligth model in terms of computational resources.
+On a modern laptop it will take about 3 minutes to train the models.

-Thakns a lot and sorry for my bad english but I'n not a native speaker.
+Thanks a lot and sorry for my bad english, but I'm not a native speaker.